cost-optimised-cloud 4 min read

 These are the patterns that produce that outcome, and they repeat across organisations of every size.

 The shared tenancy problem.
 Multiple teams share a subscription, or a set of subscriptions, with no workload-level tagging or cost allocation.
 Each team knows it contributes to the total.
 No team is solely accountable for any part of it.
 When the total is questioned, every team can point to the others, and they are not wrong to do so.
-Shared tenancy without explicit ownership is a structural guarantee of shared non-accountability.

 A Simple Model for Establishing Ownership